Pansiere/Docker/ubuntu_p/README.md

 ## Image Overview

-Uses Dockerfile to create an Ubuntu image with MySQL client, Git, and sets up zsh terminal via a cloned repository.
+This configuration creates an Ubuntu-based Docker image that installs MySQL client and Git, then sets up the zsh terminal using a cloned repository.
+The Docker Compose file defines a service named 'ubuntu' with specified volumes and network settings.

 **Dockerfile:**